DarkSpider90/REPO-MoreStandsForShops/README.md

 ## What It Adds

 - A second upgrade stand.
-- A separate stand for drones and power crystals.
+- A dedicated shelf for drones and power crystals.
-- A better use for the vanilla health shelf, with health packs on top and grenades below.
+- Reworked use of the vanilla health shelf, with health packs on top and grenades below.
-- More useful table spots for weapons, tools, staffs, and other larger shop items.
+- Additional spawn space for weapons, tools, staffs, and other large shop items.
-- Settings for how many items can appear.
-- Settings for how many copies of the same item can appear.
-- Settings for item spawn chances, so you can make some items common, rare, or disabled.
-- Multiplayer support, so the shop layout and custom stands are shared properly with the lobby.

 The goal is not to turn the shop into chaos.
 The goal is to give the game more room to breathe.